m-mwangi/Maternal_Health_Predictor_Tool/README.md

 🔗 [Maternal Health Risk Dataset](https://www.kaggle.com/datasets/csafrit2/maternal-health-risk-data/data)

 It contains the following features:
-- Age
+- Age: This is the age in years when a woman is pregnant.
+- Systolic Blood Pressure: The upper value of Blood Pressure in mmHg.
-- Systolic and Diastolic Blood Pressure
+- Diastolic Blood Pressure: Lower value of Blood Pressure in mmHg.
-- Blood Sugar Levels
+- Blood Sugar Levels: Measured in terms of molar concentration, mmol/L.
-- Body Temperature
+- Body Temperature: Measured in Fahrenheit.
-- Heart Rate
-- Risk Level (Low, Medium, High)
+- Heart Rate: A normal resting heart rate in beats per minute.
+- Risk Level: Predicted Risk Intensity Level during pregnancy, considering the previous attributes.
+Categorized as either 'High Risk', 'Low Risk', or 'Mid Risk'.

 ## Preprocessing Steps